-A. General: Iraq's August 1990 invasion of Kuwait triggered a major regional war that required a massive commitment of American and coalition forces to roll back Saddam Hussein's aggression.
-Although the coalition attained overwhelming military effects in Operation DESERT STORM, successful war termination proved elusive.
+Iraq's August 1990 invasion of Kuwait triggered a major regional war that required a massive commitment of American and coalition forces to roll back Saddam Hussein's aggression.
 Examining this period affords students an opportunity to engage in critical comparative study with past cases as the Strategy and War course becomes more cumulative.
 As in the Russo-Japanese War, for instance, the victors in this limited war confronted the challenging task of translating military success into political outcomes.
-Unlike the bilateral settlement of the Russo-Japanese War, which proved highly unpopular with the victorious Japanese public but was tolerable to the defeated Russians, the multinational settlement to the 1991 Gulf War revealed how global dynamics, opposing interests, and an opponent's refusal to accept the results of a war as "final" could complicate war termination.
+Unlike the bilateral settlement of the Russo-Japanese War, which proved highly unpopular with the victorious Japanese public but was surprisingly mild for Russia, the multinational settlement to the 1991 Gulf War revealed how global dynamics, opposing interests, and an opponent's refusal to accept the results of a war as "final" could complicate war termination.

-This limited war case study is particularly noteworthy for its post Goldwater-Nichols and post-Cold War dimensions.
+This limited war case study is particularly noteworthy for its post Goldwater-Nichols and post-Cold War dimensions that inform the current operational environment.
 Iraq's invasion of Kuwait came at a time of unusual geostrategic advantage for the United States.
-Iraq was still recovering from an eight-year war with its neighbor Iran, and unlike previous conflicts in Korea or Vietnam, the decaying Soviet Union was unlikely to intervene militarily on behalf of its Iraqi client while the USSR coped with its own internal challenges.
-Yet for the United States, the end of the Cold War meant that abundant forces were available for regional operations.
-Intense competition with Moscow during the late Cold War had also prompted technological adaptation and innovations that some dubbed a "revolution in military affairs" - but which had yet to be tested in battle.
+Iraq was still recovering from an eight-year war with its neighbor Iran, and unlike previous conflicts in Korea or Vietnam, the decaying Soviet Union, coping with its own internal challenges, was unlikely to intervene militarily on behalf of its Iraqi client.
+Yet for the United States, the security environment had substantially changed.
+The end of the Cold War meant that abundant forces were available for regional operations.
+Intense competition with Moscow during the late Cold War had also prompted technological adaptation and innovations that some dubbed a "revolution in military affairs"-but which had yet to be tested in battle.
 Major but untested organizational reforms had also emerged alongside these technological changes, sparked by the watershed Goldwater-Nichols Department of Defense Reorganization Act of 1986, with its new emphasis on "jointness" and a restructuring of roles for the Chairman of the Joints Chiefs of Staff, Combatant Commanders, and the Services.
-Moreover, rapid changes in communications technology would make this the first conflict fought under the glare of a 24-hour news cycle, creating both challenges and opportunities for political and military leaders seeking to inform, shape, and contest an emerging global narrative as operations unfolded.
+Moreover, rapid changes in communications technology would make this the first conflict fought under the glare of a 24-hour news cycle.
+This created both challenges and opportunities for political and military leaders seeking to inform, shape, and contest an emerging global narrative as operations unfolded.